farginfirmware/fargin-firmware/mcu-apps/gpio-objects/README.md

 This "gpio-objects" app ... tbd

+like the "gpio" app except it uses the Lua object-oriented paradigm

 is intended to run on any
 [RIOT OS defined board](https://github.com/RIOT-OS/RIOT/tree/master/boards) which includes LED0.
 (Most boards have at least LED0.)
 Some small MCUs might